Princes Motorway: Northern extension

 The County of Cumberland planning scheme of 1948 outlined an F6 extension from the current-day end-point at Waterfall.
 As such, an F6 corridor was set aside that passes through the Royal National Park from Waterfall to Campbell Road in St Peters.
 The land reservation tract currently passes through the suburbs of Loftus, Kirrawee, Gymea, Miranda, Taren Point, Sandringham, Sans Souci, Ramsgate, Monterey, Kogarah, Brighton-Le-Sands, Rockdale, Banksia, Arncliffe, Kyeemagh and Tempe.

 Of the proposed extension, only the six-lane Captain Cook Bridge and a short connecting section of Taren Point Road to the south have been built.
 Establishment of the bridge section of the F6 extension began in 1962, expedited to replace the ferry service that had operated from Taren Point to Sans Souci since 1916.
 Captain Cook Bridge was opened in May 1965.

-In the original plan, the F6 would connect to the Western Distributor.
+In the original plan, the F6 would have connected to the Western Distributor.
 Then, in August 1977, premier Neville Wran cancelled the inner section of the F6 link, which at the time had an estimated construction cost of $96 million.
 At the same time, Wran announced that the inner section reservation would be sold off and the proposed extension would instead terminate at St Peters, a medium density industrial suburb.

 Prior to the 2007 federal election, the Liberal–Nationals (Coalition) government promised to allocate $20 million towards planning for the F6 extension.
 Although the Coalition lost the 2007 election, the funding was once again promised at the subsequent 2010 federal election.
 This funding would ensure the project is "shovel ready" when funding becomes available.

 In the mid 2010s, the F6 extension project was revived under the Liberal–National coalition state government.
 This project has since been renamed M6 Motorway.